 West Wyalong heavy vehicle alternative route

-Roads and Maritime Services is upgrading the West Wyalong heavy vehicle alternative route to improve safety and meet the demands of the increasing amount of freight being carried on the Newell Highway.
+Roads and Maritime Services has upgraded the West Wyalong heavy vehicle alternative route.
+The NSW Government provided $15 million for the project to improve safety and meet the demands of the increasing amount of freight being carried on the Newell Highway.
+The project was completed on time and on budget in July 2018.

 Updates and announcements

-Work is now under way on the final stage of the West Wyalong Heavy Vehicle Alternative Route.
+Work is complete on the upgrade of the West Wyalong heavy vehicle alternative route.

 The West Wyalong heavy vehicle alternative route was initially set up by Bland Shire Council as a local heavy vehicle bypass.
 In 2010 the route became a State Road with the aim to help remove heavy vehicles from the main street (Newell Highway) of West Wyalong.